Funding your children's education, a £45,000+ debt?

 Private or state school?

 If you wish your offspring to attend a private school, you will of course have to pay fees.
-These range from around £6,000 to £17,000 or more a year, depending on the school.
+These are, on average, just over £12,000 with fees ranging from around £6,000 to £30,000 or more a year, depending on the school.
 Fee increases continue to outstrip inflation and so saving plan performances and forecasts should be regularly reviewed if overdue reliance on funding costs out of income is to be avoided.

 But even the state sector begins to look expensive when you do the sums, including the cumulative cost of transport, school trips, books, and school uniforms to see your child through from age five to 16.